-If an Airline requests changes to an already submitted Schedule Submission after the applicable Schedule Submission deadline, then the provisions of Section 3.2 regarding late schedule submissions shall apply to any flight for which there is: (1) a change of equipment type; or (2) a change to the scheduled arrival or departure time that would cause the scheduled buffer period between such flight and the preceding or succeeding flights at the assigned Common Use Gate to be reduced below the minimum buffer period provided for in Section 3.9.
+If an Airline requests changes to an already received Schedule Submission after the applicable Schedule Submission deadline, then the provisions of Section 3.2 regarding late schedule submissions shall apply to any flight for which there is: (1) a change of equipment type; or (2) a change to the scheduled arrival or departure time that would cause the scheduled buffer period between such flight and the preceding or succeeding flights at the assigned Common Use Gate to be reduced below the minimum buffer period provided for in Section 3.9.

-3.4 Priorities for Assignment of Flights to a Common Use Gate
+3.4 Common Use Gate Assignment Priorities

-The Authority will apply the procedures and priorities described in this Section 3 to assign requested flights to a Common Use Gate and will resolve any conflicting requests among or between requested flights.
+It is the Authority's intent to offer Airlines, including new entrants desiring to serve the community, access to the Airport and to provide space in Authority facilities.
+The Authority will apply the procedures and priorities described in this Section to assign requested flights to a Common Use Gate and will resolve any conflicting requests among or between requested flights.